mikegleen/modes/doc/source/configuration.rst

 Documents are control documents, column documents, or special documents.
 The special documents are :ref:`cmd_global` and :ref:`cmd_location`.
 Each column document corresponds to a column in the associated CSV file, although there are exceptions.
-The “control” document directs the selection of records (the if... commands).
+The control documents directs the selection of records (the if... commands).
 The various programs use the CSV file for slightly different purposes.
 For example, ``csv2xml.py`` uses it to contain multiple columns each of which defines a value to go into a corresponding field in the XML file.
 On the other hand, ``xml2csv.py`` uses